-Across the region, only 28 percent of infants are exclusively breastfed for the first six months of life.
-This is one of the lowest rates of exclusive breastfeeding in the world.
-In about a third of the countries in the region, fewer than half of newborn babies are put to the breast within the first hour of birth.
-Complementary feeding practices are also poor, particularly with regards to frequency of feedings, food quality and diversity.
+In the region, only 30 per cent of infants are exclusively breastfed for the first six months of life.
+In about a third of the countries in the region, fewer than half of newborn babies are breastfed within the first hour of birth.
+Complementary feeding practices are also poor in many areas, particularly with regards to frequency of feedings, food quality and diversity.
 Lack of awareness, cultural beliefs and poverty are partly responsible for inadequate practices.

 UNICEF in action

-UNICEF works with a wide range of partners, including governments, the Association of Southeast Asian Nations, other UN agencies, and non-governmental and academic institutions, to improve women’s and children’s nutrition in the region.
-We also partner with the European Union to improve nutrition security in five Asian countries, with the potential to support successful approaches across the region and ensure that other countries benefit.
+UNICEF works with a wide range of partners, including governments, the Association of Southeast Asian Nations (ASEAN), other UN agencies, and non-governmental and academic institutions, to improve women’s and children’s nutrition in the region.

 UNICEF worked with ASEAN and other UN agencies to create the 2016 Regional Report on Nutrition Security in ASEAN (Vol 1 and Vol 2).
 Over the past five years (2011-2015) UNICEF has partnered with the European Union to improve nutrition security in five Asian countries.